 The bright colors of the rainbow are found underwater in the Indo-Pacific coral reef.
-View thousands of intricately colored fishes from the tropical islands of the Pacific Ocean as they swim around and through the delicate reef structure.
+View thousands of intricately colored fish from the tropical islands of the Pacific Ocean as they swim around and through this delicate reef structure.

-One of the most exotically patterned fish in the ocean, it can lock its dorsal fin to increase its size and create a formidable prickly defense against predators.
-These fish have powerful jaws for eating crustaceans.
-They use their puckered lips to blow jets of water at sea urchins, turning them over and exposing their tender underbelly, the triggerfish’s favorite snack.
+One of the most exotically patterned fish in the ocean, clown triggerfish can lock their dorsal fin to increase thier size and create a formidable prickly defense against predators.
+These fish have powerful jaws for eating crustaceans and use their puckered lips to blow jets of water at sea urchins, turning them over and exposing their tender underbelly, the triggerfish’s favorite snack!

 REGAL BLUE TANG

-The Blue Tang is a member of the surgeonfish family.
-It is easily recognized by its blue body with black markings and yellow triangle marking on the tail.
-It has a blade on both sides of the tail stem (caudal peduncle), and also has venomous fin spines.
+The blue tang is a member of the surgeonfish family.
+They are easily recognized by their blue body with black markings and yellow triangles on the tail.
+Be careful!
+Blug tangs have a blade on both sides of the tail stem, or caudal peduncle, and venomous fin spines.

-The Foxface Rabbitfish is a bright yellow medium-sized fish.
-The head and front portion of its body is striped black-brown and white.
+The foxface rabbitfish is a bright yellow medium-sized fish.
+The head and front portion of their body is striped black-brown and white.
 They have a long snout-like mouth that is used for feeding on algae and other vegetation, with the snout being particularly handy for reaching into crevices.
 Caution should be used with this fish, as all of the dorsal, pectoral, and anal fins have venomous spines.